 Caryophyllaceae (Pink) Family

-Plant is an upright, smooth perennial that forms colonies.
-Preferred habitat is roadsides, fields, waste sites and yards.
+Plant is an upright to sprawling; hairy perennial.
+Its preferred habitat is woods, rocky bluffs and ledges.
 Distribution is throughout the Escambia region.

 Fruit is a capsule.